Virtual classes for the working mathematician: Normal cones

 \subsection{Segre classes}

-To each cone we can associate a cycle called its Segre class.
-Methods to compute Segre classes are reviewed in Section \ref{algorithms}. \begin{defin} Let $X\hookrightarrow Y$ be an embedding and $C_{X/Y}$ the normal cone of $X$ in $Y$.
+The main reference is \cite[Chapter~4]{Fulton}.
+To every cone we can associate a cycle called its Segre class.
+Methods to compute Segre classes are reviewed in Section~\ref{algorithms}. \begin{Definition} Let $X\hookrightarrow Y$ be an embedding and $C_{X/Y}$ the normal cone of~$X$ in~$Y$.
 Let $\mathcal O(1)$ be the tautological line bundle on

 We define the \emph{Segre class} $s(X,Y)$ of $C_{X/Y}$ to be the cycle